-Due to the amount of time between print runs, it can be impossible for new players to buy expansions in release order.
-But The Lord of the Rings: The Card Game has a lot of content to choose from; is it really necessary to play each expansion in order?
-New players often find themselves wanting to buy expansions based on current availability, or even to cherry-pick expansions based on the player cards.
+Unfortunately, due to the amount of time between print runs, it can sometimes be impractical to buy expansions in order.
+New players often find themselves wanting to buy expansions based on current availability, or even to cherry-pick them based on their own personal preferences.

 Paths I’ve traveled so far